rcsb/mmtf/spec.md

 [ "A", "", "", "", "B", "", "", "", "C", "", "", "" ]
 ```

-Creating the list of chain IDs:
+Creating the array of chain IDs:

 ```JSON
 [ "A", "B", "C" ]